 It is important to note that the same group that published this finding on coffee and liver stiffness, also reported an opposite relationship between sugary-beverage consumption and liver stiffness .
-If your coffee beverage is also a highly sweetened beverage, you may break even, at best.
 Let this be your cue to find a natural, unsweetened creamer you enjoy or practice drinking your coffee black.

 Does coffee benefit other aspects of human health?

 Brain & Mood

 Coffee and liver health is a boon, but coffee (in moderation) may also be good for your brain.
 Aside from caffeine, coffee is made up of polyphenols and other antioxidants whose jobs are cellular repair and the prevention of oxidative damage.